iamrafiul/yelp-data-explorer/README.md

 The repo. does three jobs:

-*  Parse YELP open dataset and save it in (any)tabular format using SMACK stack.
+*  Parse [YELP open dataset](https://www.yelp.com/dataset/download) and save it in database in tabular format.
 *  Write queries against the data to verify that everything works.
 *  Dockerize the program.